Subscribe to stay updated

 one Amazon seller said.
 Unfortunately, Amazon does little to quell these fears and it remains a threat of anyone selling white-label products on Amazon.

-While Amazon doesn’t look like changing the retail space in the foreseeable future, it’s certainly testing concepts to change the way we physically shop.
+While Amazon doesn’t look like changing the retail packaging space in the foreseeable future, it’s certainly testing concepts to change the way we physically shop.
 Over time, perhaps not by the end of 2019, this may change the way and the reasons Americans leave their home to shop.

 Fulfilment changes in 2019